patrick-llgc/Learning-Deep-Learning/paper_notes/monolayout.md

 The authors also listed tricks that did not work.
 This I think should be the recommended standard practice in future!

+The discriminator-based adversarial training is taken one step further to exploit useful prior between vehicle and road layout by [PYVA](pyva.md).

 #### Key ideas
 - **View transformation**: VAE-like, the latent feature is called "shared context"
 - Detached dynamic layout and static layout.